platypii/Mohawk/README.md

 ## Assembly

 Connect the components according to the above schematic.
-Use thin guage wire of the appropriate length.
+Use thin-guage wire of the appropriate length.

 ![Mohawk GPS assembly](assembly.jpg)

 ## Firmware

 Mohawk firmware runs on small ESP32 dev boards, using the arduino framework.
-These are super cheap but powerful microcontrollers.
+These are cheap but powerful microcontrollers.
 PlatformIO is used to manage the software.

 ### Program the device

 Install Visual Studio Code and PlatformIO.
-Open the project in the `arduino` directory of this project.
+In VSCode, open the `arduino` directory of this repository.
 Connect the ESP32 to the computer by USB.
 Use the PlatformIO "Upload" function to program the device.